ocaml-ppx/ppxlib/doc/ppx-for-plugin-authors.rst

            (name my_plugin_lib)
            (preprocess (pps ppxlib.metaquot)))

-Metaquot can be used both to write expressions of some of the AST types or to write pattern to match over those same types.
+``metaquot`` can be used both to write expressions of some of the AST types or to write patterns to match over those same types.
 The various extensions it exposes can be used in both contexts, expressions or patterns.